vignettes/visStatistics.Rmd

 returns a list containing the regression test

-from the normality tests of the standardised residuals, and the
+statistics, the p-values from the normality tests of the standardised

-pointwise estimates of the confidence and prediction bands.
+residuals, and the pointwise estimates of the confidence and prediction

 Increasing the confidence level conf.level